 Office of the Town Attorney: One part time position to a full time position.
-This position is the Legal Assistant.
+This position is the Assistant to Town Attorney.

-Public Safety Department: Two full time positions for a Captain and a Police Officer.
+Public Safety Department: One full time position for a Captain.

 Public Works Department: One part time position for a custodian/maintenance worker.